phouse512/blog/_posts/2016-12-13-moving-jenkins-server.markdown

 #### Memory Issues

-Jenkins is a Java service, and it will eat memory for every meal of the week if you let it.
+Jenkins is a Java service, and it will eat memory every meal of the week if you let it.
 After I copied over my Jenkins configuration and updated my old jobs, it was time to start Jenkins on the new server.
 While I restarted, I tailed the logs, and everything looked fine but the processes would randomly